RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 print(audio_sensor.data_channels())         # the names of the dataframe columns
 ```

+As a reminder, all timestamps are in [UTC](https://www.timeanddate.com/time/aboututc.html).

 Each line outputs information about the audio sensor.
 The data_channels() function tells us the dataframe column names we can use to access the audio sensor's data.

 Audio sensors will typically have two data channels, timestamps and microphone.
 We can access data channels in the audio sensor using: